Skip to main content

 Can I take a screenshot of a digital VIT registration card to provide proof of registration?

-Employers or individuals seeking proof of teacher registration are advised not to accept any physical or soft copy of a digital registration card i.e. image or PDF.
-If a teacher attempts to provide this, the employer or individual will be required to manually search for the teacher’s name on the register of teachers or Employer portal.
+Employers are advised not to accept a hard or soft copy of a digital registration card i.e. screenshot or PDF, and to seek proof of registration by checking the register of teachers or their Employer portal

 The Service Victoria app restricts users from taking a screenshot of a digital registration card.
 The screenshot restriction was introduced during the digital drivers licence state-wide rollout as an extra security control and restricts users from sharing their registration details outside of the Service Victoria app or editing a screenshot to falsify their registration details.